karatusd/karatusd/docs/Multisig.md

 ### Function `execTransaction`
 Executes `operation` {0: Call, 1: DelegateCall} transaction to `to` with `value` (Native Currency) and pays `gasPrice` * `gasLimit` in `gasToken` token to `refundReceiver`.

-All the checks of the approvals takes place in the `checkNSignatures` function.
+All the checks of the approvals takes place in the `checkNApprovals` function.
 If the checks passed correctly, the transaction starts executing.

 ### Function `approveHash`